Cycling Alicante: heat mountains and desert roads

 Descents Like a Bullet

 What makes Alicante special is the contrast.
-In one ride you pass through desert scrub, thick pine forests, rocky ridgelines, and timeless stone villages.
-It feels like riding through a Western movie set — only your bike is the horse carrying you across the landscape.
+In one ride, you pass through desert scrub, thick pine forests, rocky ridgelines, and timeless stone villages.
+It feels like riding through an old Western movie set — only, with your bike as the horse, carrying you across the landscape.
+No, it’s not the Alps nor the Pyrenees.
+It’s harsher, hotter, and maybe even more rewarding, emotionally.

-It’s not the Alps or the Pyrenees.
-It’s harsher, hotter, and maybe even more rewarding.
 Alicante is a place where survival, speed, and scenery collide, and it leaves you with memories that burn long after the ride is done.
-It’s a place that should be on all cyclist’s bucket list, as you explore the variety and exceptional terrain that Spain has to offer for cycling.
+For me, it was special and it tested me and the bike.
+Yes, Alicante is a place for TIME travellers!
+It’s a place that should be on every cyclist’s bucket list, as you explore the variety and exceptional terrain that Spain has to offer for cycling.
+Too often, people head for the obvious Spanish locations, when you can pause time and find one the best places for cycling in Spain, away from the crowds.

 Click below for GPX file